Alexa Smart Properties for Hospitality Device Purchase and Setup

 Before setting up your devices, read the following tips:

 - Read the Alexa Smart Properties for Hospitality Networking Requirements and Best Practices.

 - To set up the first device (provisioner device), you'll need a mobile device with the Alexa companion app installed.

 - After you unpack a brand new device, plug it in and keep it connected for at least 15 minutes to download the latest firmware.
 If your device doesn't have the latest firmware, you can't assign the device to a room.

 - As you unpack your Alexa devices, label each one with the last three characters of the device serial number (DSN) that's printed on the box.
 DSNs aren't printed on some devices, and clearly labeling them helps you keep track of them during setup and afterwards.
 You can also create identification tags that have the full DSN and barcode on the label.

 - To keep all your Alexa devices within reach, set them up on one or two long tables and use power strips to plug them in.
 Consider purchasing extra power adapters.

 - The first time you turn on an Alexa device, it automatically enters setup mode.
 If the device has been turned on previously, you can reset it.
 For details, see Reset Your Echo Device.

-- Later on, when you assign the devices to rooms in the Alexa for Hospitality management console, be sure to label each device with its room number to help ensure that the device remains in the correct room.
+- Later on, when you assign the devices to rooms in the Alexa Smart Properties for hospitality management console, be sure to label each device with its room number to help ensure that the device remains in the correct room.